protono/hello-algo/algos.md

 2. inserting a node

-Given an element num to be inserted, in order to maintain the nature of the binary search tree "left subtree < root node < right subtree", the insertion operation is shown in the following picture.
+Given an element `num` to be inserted, in order to maintain the nature of the binary search tree "left subtree $<$ root node $<$ right subtree", the insertion operation is shown in the following picture.

-1. **Find the insertion position**: Similar to the search operation, start from the root node, and search downwards according to the size relationship between the current node value and num, and jump out of the loop until you cross the leaf node (traversing to $None$).
+1. **Find the insertion position**: Similar to the search operation, start from the root node, and search downwards according to the size relationship between the current node value and `num`, and jump out of the loop until you cross the leaf node (traversing to $None$).
 2. **Insert a node at this position**: initialize the node `num` and put the node at the position of $None$.

 ![Fig. 在二叉搜索树中插入节点](./pictures/7.4.1.2.png)